JackRabbitHoppe/SoundAlert/README.md

 - Need to ensure that sound is: MONO, 16khz, and .wav (I've used Freesound but there must be other places)
 - Can use ffmpeg to convert audio and also trim
 - ffmpeg (<-- path to the .exe file) -i Bell.wav -ss 00:00:01 -t 5 (time) -ac 1 -ar 16000 (16khz) Bell_trimmed_converted.wav
+- check.py can be used to check the settings of a wav file (Is it 16khz / Is it mono?)